National Rugby League: NRL Nines

 In 2014, the inaugural rugby league nines tournament took place, featuring all sixteen NRL clubs.
 It was initially staged at Eden Park, Auckland, New Zealand.
-This two-day tournament has now become a regular fixture, taking place in February each year.
-Women's nines games were also fixtured alongside the main tournament between the Australian and New Zealand women's teams, however now feature the four NRLW teams.
-In 2018 the tournament was removed from the calendar due to the World Cup being played the previous year citing an excessive player workload, however, it was brought back in 2020.
+Women's nines games were also fixtured alongside the main tournament between the Australian and New Zealand national women's teams, however in later tournaments included NRLW teams.
+It was envisaged that the tournament would become a regular fixture each year, however, by 2018 the tournament was removed from the calendar citing an excessive player workload, it was brought back in 2020 but hasn't been played since for the same reason.

 World Club Challenge

 The World Club Challenge is an annual pre-season match played between the champion of the National Rugby League and the champion of the Super League.
 The first match of its kind was the 1976 World Club Challenge and it was then played sporadically throughout the late 80s and 90s, including a one off Super League tournament in 1997, before becoming a regular annual pre-season fixture since 2000.

 In 2015, the competition was expanded to include two exhibition games before the Challenge game.
 This expanded series, called the World Club Series, ran from 2015 to 2017.
 The first two Series saw the leagues' champions joined by two invited teams from each league, resulting in a three-game series.
 Each invited team represented their league in a single game, played in the days leading up to the usual Challenge match.
 In 2017, only one invited team from each league participated, with the NRL citing tight schedules, distant travel and long seasons as an impediment to the Series.
 In 2018 the series was cancelled, with only the usual Challenge match played and has continued as a single match since.
+In 2021 and 2022 the Challenge match was cancelled because of the COVID-19 pandemic.
+In 2025 the event was cancelled again, with Penrith citing schedule conflicts.

 Premiership rounds

 As rugby league is a winter sport in Australia, the NRL premiership season begins in early March, with games played every weekend for 27 weeks, until the start of September.
 In most rounds, one match is played on Thursday night, two on Friday night, three on Saturday and two on Sunday.
-Special themed weeks include ANZAC Round, Heritage Round, Women in League Round, Retro Round, Beanies for Brain Cancer round and Rivalry Round.
-Separate trophies between rival teams are also presented throughout the season.
-In 2019, the NRL introduced Magic Round, which featured all sixteen teams playing at Suncorp Stadium in Brisbane over the weekend.
-It was deemed a success and has now been a scheduled annual event since.

 Teams receive two competition points for a win, and one point for a draw.
 The bye also receives two points; a loss, no points.
-Teams on the ladder are ranked by competition points, then match points differential (for and against) and points percentage are used to separate teams with equal competition points.
+Teams on the ladder are ranked by competition points in descending order, then match points differential (for and against) in descending order and points percentage are used to separate teams with equal competition points and equal points differential.
 At the end of the regular season, the club which is ranked highest on the ladder is declared minor premiers.